White-shoe firm

-In the United States, "white-shoe firm" is a term used to describe prestigious professional services firms that have been traditionally associated with the upper-class elite who graduated from Ivy League colleges.
+In the United States, "white-shoe firm" is a term used to describe prestigious professional services firms—particularly law firms, investment banks, and accounting firms—historically associated with the upper-class elite and Ivy League graduates.
+The term most often describes leading Wall Street institutions, particularly those based in New York City and Boston, that have existed for over a century.
 The term comes from white buckskin derby shoes (bucks), once the style among the men of the upper class.
-The term is most often used to describe leading old-line Wall Street law firms and financial institutions, as well as accounting firms that are over a century old, typically in New York City and Boston.

-Given the term's strong association with Ivy League elites, it has historically implied a cultural homogeneity associated with White Anglo-Saxon Protestant men.
-However, the term is now used more as a matter of long-established, high-end firms, especially those working in complicated business matters.
+While the term has historically implied a cultural homogeneity associated with White Anglo-Saxon Protestant men, the term is now used more broadly to denote firms that are long-established, prestigious, and specializing in complex, high-stakes business matters.

-Former Wall Street attorney John Oller, author of White Shoe, credits Paul Drennan Cravath with creating the distinct model adopted by virtually all white-shoe law firms, the Cravath System, just after the turn of the 20th century, about 50 years before the phrase white-shoe firm came into use.
+Former Wall Street attorney John Oller, author of White Shoe, credits Paul Drennan Cravath with creating the distinct model adopted by virtually all white-shoe law firms, the Cravath System, just after the beginning of the 20th century, about 50 years before the phrase white-shoe firm came into use.